monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 These commands will start a local development website on [port 3000](http://localhost:3000) and a local development server on [port 5005](http://localhost:5005).
 They will automatically rebuild the website/server when you make changes in the `src/` directory.
 Use <kbd>Ctrl+C</kbd> to stop them.

+> [!NOTE]
-Note: Rebuilding doesn't happen instantaneously and depends on your machine, so be patient for changes to appear.
+> Rebuilding doesn't happen instantaneously and depends on your machine, so be patient for changes to appear.

 If you are on a UNIX system and you get a spawn error, run npm with `sudo`.